 Our current key development projects are:-

 At Kirkintilloch there is a demand for our services which is not being met with two boats.
 Afternoon cruises for the whole of the cruising season, April to October inclusive, are usually fully booked before the season starts.
-The cost of providing a new boat is estimated to be about £160,000 and funds raised so far amount to £50,000.
+After feasibility investigations, it was decided to convert the Marion Seagull into a Cruise Boat and it is now relocated at Kirkintilloch where Branch Volunteers are to carry out the Conversion and refitting work ‘In House’, at an estimated cost of £50,000.

 Falkirk Boathouse Project.

 The Falkirk Boathouse was built in 1992 when there was only one boat.
 Today, there are three boats based at Falkirk.
 Plans for an extension were drawn up several years ago and the Falkirk Council has given Planning Permission.
 For various reasons the approach to the project has changed and it is now to be split into three Phases.

 Phase 1 – To build a dry dock which will be big enough to accommodate two boats.
 Based on the costs of the Ratho project which has now been completed plus the known extra work that will be required, it is estimated that this will cost approximately £250,000 (The construction of phase 1 would take into account the construction requirements for phase 2.)

 Phase 2 – To cover in the Dry Dock in a similar fashion to what was constructed last year at Ratho at a cost of £50,000.

 Phase 3 - After the completion of phases 1 & 2 the work required to be carried out will be adapted to suit the requirements identified at the time in the future.

 The start date of this Project is dependant on the availability of the necessary funds to start phase 1.
 At present £120,000 is available and quotation enquiries are in the process of being saught.